traels/spree-link-customer-to-sales-rep/README.md

 ===========================

 This enables linking of a 'retail' customer to a 'sales_rep' user.
 Both these types need to be created as user roles in Spree.
+If used together with user_impersonate it will create a list of customers that a salesrep can imporsonate when accessing the my account page.

 Installation
 ------------